n0rthface/powerapps-docs/powerapps-docs/maker/data-platform/data-platform-delete-entity.md

 > [!WARNING]
 > When you delete a table, you delete both the table definition and all data that the table contains.
 Tables and the data within them can't be recovered if deleted.

+> [!WARNING]
+> A table can only be deleted if the number of records in the table is below a threshold of 100,000,000.

 ## Delete a custom table

 1. Sign into [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), and then select **Solutions** in the left navigation pane. [!INCLUDE [left-navigation-pane](../../includes/left-navigation-pane.md)]